Harry Potter: The Exhibition: Features

-Second iteration (2022)
+Second iteration (2022 - present)

 Development

-As of 2021, Warner Bros., in partnership with Imagine Exhibitions and EMC Presents, are creating a new iteration of the exhibition.
-This new version will still highlight the Harry Potter and Fantastic Beasts series of books and films, and will also feature stories from the expanded Wizarding World, including Harry Potter and the Cursed Child.
-Visitors will be able to see authentic props and original costumes from the films and have the opportunity to engage with the exhibits.
+As of 2021, Warner Bros., in partnership with Imagine Exhibitions and EMC Presents, created a new iteration of the Exhibition.
+This new version still highlights the Harry Potter and Fantastic Beasts series of books and films, and also features stories from the expanded Wizarding World, including Harry Potter and the Cursed Child.
+Visitors are able to see authentic props and original costumes from the films and have the opportunity to engage with the exhibits.

 Tour

-The Franklin Institute in Philadelphia, Pennsylvania will host the world premiere of the exhibition in early 2022, which is slated to tour globally afterwards.
+The Franklin Institute in Philadelphia, Pennsylvania hosted the world premiere of the Exhibition in early 2022, which now tours globally.

+Since 13 September 2024, the CambridgeSide mall near Boston, Massachusetts, USA has hosted the Exhibition.
+The exhibit features many authentic props and costumes from the Harry Potter films and the Broadway production.
+The exhibit also has interactive features and was created and developed by Warner Bros.
+Discovery Global.